 Although the demand for lithium is soaring, lithium stocks have been drowning in a surge of new lithium producers from Chile, Argentina and Australia.
 When supply grows faster than demand, it can trigger a sharp price drop and cause stocks to become undervalued.

-Lithium-ion batteries also require cobalt to produce.
+Lithium-ion batteries also require cobalt.
 Unfortunately, two-thirds of the world’s cobalt is mined in the Democratic Republic of Congo, making its supply susceptible to political instability.
 And since global cobalt mine supplies are also at risk of disappearing, there may not be enough cobalt to manufacture these batteries.

 And it doesn’t help that there’s no benchmark price for lithium.
 So investors in Australia can only base the value of the industry on a handful of companies.
 You’re flying blind without a full sense of the global market, leaving investors and banks struggling to manage risk.

 We can find lithium products in our everyday lives.
 The increasing demand for lithium-ion batteries in mobile devices and electric vehicles keeps this stock on Australian investors’ radars.

 But to invest in lithium, you’ll need a brokerage account.
 Weigh a few trading platforms to find a brokerage firm that best fits your investing needs.